AnshulVerma31/engineering-data/pages/info.md

 ## Why I started this blog?

 I have learned from the best, and delivered repeatedly.
-Now its time to give back to the community ...
+Its time to give back to the community ...

 ##  Disclaimer !!!
 This blog is in no way affiliated with or endorsed by McKinsey & Company or any other management consulting firm.